 1. Review a sensible time period – long enough to get statistically relevant data but not so long that other changes have made this data redundant

 2. It is best to make small conservative changes over time rather than infrequent big adjustments

 3. If your ads are sitting at the bottom of page one, a negative bid adjustment may prevent your ads from running on page one; this is something to be aware of if you’re a low bidder

 4. Unless you convert leads into clients at different rates by location the goal should be to get your cost per conversion to align between all locations – adjust bids accordingly

 We hope that this article will help guide you in mastering location targeting.
-If you’re ever unsure of something we highly recommend using AdWords support services.
+If you’re ever unsure of something we highly recommend using Google support services.
 Need help with implementing this, check out our Search Engine Marketing services.